Williams sisters

-The Williams sisters are two professional American tennis players: Venus Williams (b.
-1980), a seven-time Grand Slam title winner (singles), and Serena Williams (b.
-1981), twenty-three-time Grand Slam title winner (singles), both of whom were coached from an early age by their parents Richard Williams and Oracene Price.
+The Williams sisters are two American professional tennis players: Venus Williams (b.
+1980), a seven-time major singles champion, and Serena Williams (b.
+1981), a 23-time major singles champion, both of whom were coached from an early age by their parents Richard Williams and Oracene Price.

+The Williams sisters partake in “one of the elite ‘country club’ sports in America,” a sport that was not—along with many others—open to female participation in the past (Smith & Hattery, 75).
+When the sport was introduced as a form of leisurely activity in the United States, “many clubs would not allow women to be members” (Smith & Hattery, 76).
+Furthermore, their status as successful African American athletes within a historically White sport—in spite of openly racist backlash they encountered during their careers—has been credited with opening up the sport of tennis to a truly multicultural audience.

 Both sisters have been ranked by the Women's Tennis Association at the world No. 1 position in both singles and doubles.
 In 2002, after the French Open, Venus and Serena Williams were ranked world No. 1 and No. 2 on singles, respectively, marking the first time in history that sisters occupied the top two positions.
 On 21 June 2010, Serena and Venus again held the No. 1 and No. 2 rankings spots in singles, respectively, some eight years after first accomplishing this feat.
 At the time, Serena was three months shy of her 29th birthday and Venus had just celebrated her 30th birthday.